 There Is History Behind It

 Like I said, the local native Hawaiians may have good reason to resent white people, and I won’t delve into those issues here.
 As Canadians and Caucasians, we are outsiders here, and despite our best efforts to learn about Hawaii’s history respectfully and integrate ourselves, the average local doesn’t know that and sees yet another Haole trying to live the easy life on their island.
-I don’t blame them or even harbour any resentment for this.
+I don’t blame them or even feel any resentment for this.

 What I’ve Learned From It